Shiweiliuiiiiiii/Selfish-RNN/README.md

-# Selfish-RNN Sparse Recurrent Neural Networks with Adaptive Connectivity
+# Selfish Sparse RNN Training

-This repository is the official implementation of Neurips 2020 submission with ID 6137: Selfish-RNN Sparse Recurrent Neural Networks with Adaptive Connectivity
+This repository is the official implementation of ICLR2021 submission : Selfish Sparse RNN Training

 ![](Selfish-RNN.png)